Section Twelve: 1 2 3 4 5 6

 And this one in Word 2010:

 The list on the left leads to more options.
-The first item is the Popular tab (General in Word 2010).
+The first item is the General tab (Popular in Word 2007).
 It shows you the "Top options for working with Word".
 One you might want to change is to get rid of the mini toolbar.
 The mini toolbar appears every time you select some text.
 It's this one:

 If it's annoying you, uncheck the box on the Popular or General tab that says "Show Mini Toolbar on selection".
 When you click OK on the Word Options dialogue box the mini toolbar won't appear anymore when you select some text.

 If you don't do any programming with Microsoft Word then you can also uncheck the box "Show Developer tab in the Ribbon".
 If you've worked with Macros before then check this box, because you'll need it.
-(If you need the developer tab in Word 2010, click on Customize Ribbon.
+(If you need the developer tab in Word 2010 to Word 2016, click on Customize Ribbon.
 Under Choose commands From, select Custom Tabs and Groups.
 From the Main tabs check boxes, select Developer.)

 The default colour for Word is blue in version 2007 and Silver in Word 2010.
-Click the Color scheme box to see more.
-Sadly, there are only two others, Silver and Black.
+Click the Color scheme box to see more (click Office Theme in Word 2013 and 2016.).
+Sadly, there are only two others in Word 2007 and 2010, Silver and Black.
+Word 2013 has three: White Light Grey and Dark Grey.
+Word 2016 has four: Colorful, Dark Gray, Black, White.

 In the next tutorial, we'll take a look at Language Settings.